-From Oranges and Lemons to Grapefruit and Aussie Native Finger Limes, there's a lot to love about growing your own citrus.
-However, when pests and diseases start to take over, our homegrown citrus trees can suffer.
-To get them back on track and stronger than ever, learn what pests and diseases to look out for and how to treat them below.
+From Oranges and Lemons to Grapefruit and Aussie Native Finger Limes, there's a lot to love about growing your own citrus trees.
+However, when bugs, pests and diseases start to take over, our homegrown citrus trees can suffer.
+To get them back on track and stronger than ever, learn what common citrus pests and diseases to look out for and how to treat them below.

 Galls start to appear from late Autumn, but removing an abundance of galls in Winter may encourage a strong flush of new growth in early to mid-Spring, just as adult wasps are emerging on neglected or unmonitored trees and looking for soft shoots in which to lay their eggs.